Making a DIY Mirror Frame is easier than you think!

 Once we had prepared the molding we were ready to put the DIY Mirror Frame up.
 We had mirror mastic as I had seen recommended on other blogs but it was not holding the frame at all.
 I tried to tape the frame in place as well but-nope-still wasn’t working.
 So I poured myself a glass of wine and got to googling!
-I found this tutorial from Rhoda over at Southern Hospitality (she’s fabulous by the way!) and grabbed my glue gun to help us out!

 The glue gun worked fabulously to hold the molding in place so the mastic could dry.
 My husband would apply the mastic to the back of the molding then I would quickly put hot glue at the corners and at intervals along the length (being careful to get neither too close to the edge) and he would put the molding up quickly before the hot glue dried while I grabbed the level to check it…we were like a well-oiled machine and once we figured it out we had the entire thing up in 15 minutes!

 We didn’t have to caulk the gaps but if your edges don’t match up perfectly you can apply paintable caulk and then paint it to match your molding.